ShinasKoya00/SavorySafari_YourCulinaryAdventureBeginsHere/README.md

 SavorySafari uses the following dependencies:

-- flutter: For building the app's UI.
+- 'flutter': For building the app's UI.

-- http: For making API requests to fetch recipe data.
+- 'http': For making API requests to fetch recipe data.

-- webview_flutter: For displaying web content within the app.
+- 'webview_flutter': For displaying web content within the app.

 ## Contributing